-When homeowners want the look of hardwood floors but are on a pretty strict budget, they generally turn to two flooring substitutes: bamboo and engineered hardwood floors.
-This article will explore bamboo and engineered hardwood floors, what they are made of exactly, how they are manufactured and the various pros and cons of each.
+When homeowners want the look of hardwood floors but prefer an eco-friendlier option, they generally turn to two flooring substitutes: bamboo flooring and engineered hardwood flooring.
+This article will explore the differences between hardwood and bamboo flooring, what they are made of exactly, how they are manufactured, and the various pros and cons of each.
 It’s a bamboo flooring vs. hardwood engineered flooring showdown.

-Many people are confused about engineered hardwood floors and assume they are the same as laminate floors, but they are not.
-Laminate floors are not real wood, but engineered hardwood flooring is made of a solid wood wear layer typically laminated to a substrate.
-So what makes engineered hardwood flooring planks different from solid hardwood flooring planks?
+Some people assume engineered, and laminate floors are the same thing, but they are not.
+Laminate floors are made of plastic layers glued together, while engineered hardwood floors are made of a solid wood top layer glued to an HDF or multi plywood substrate.
 Solid wood floors are made of sections of a single hardwood such as maple or oak, and the planks are actually a continuous piece of wood.
 In the case of solid bamboo floors, often strands of bamboo are.

-Maintaining these floors is very similar to the maintenance used with solid hardwood floors.
-They should be swept regularly to keep them free from dirt and other debris as over time the debris may scratch the surface.
+Maintaining engineered hardwoods is the same as solid hardwood floors.
+They should be swept regularly to keep them free from dirt and other debris as over time; the debris may scratch the surface.
 Spills should be wiped up immediately, and harsh chemicals should never be used to clean.
-It’s also a good idea to avoid using wax-based cleaning products.

 Engineered Hardwood Flooring Pros

-One of the benefits of engineered hardwood over solid hardwood floors is they hold up to moisture and can be installed as a floating floor, including in basements.
-The layers actually help dissipate moisture at the same time as adding stability to your floor.
-These floors are not as susceptible to moisture, swelling or warping as solid wood floors.
+One of the benefits of engineered hardwood over solid hardwood floors is they have more dimensional stability and can be installed as a floating floor, including in basements.
+These floors are not as susceptible to moisture, swelling, or warping as solid wood floors.
 They’re also great for DIY’ers, cutting down considerably on installation costs.

 Engineered Hardwood Flooring Cons

-Bamboo is another attractive alternative to traditional hardwood floors.
+Bamboo is a beautiful alternative to traditional hardwood floors.
 These floors are known for their strength and durability and also their resistance to bugs and water.
-The hardness of bamboo planks can start at 1,500 (carbonized horizontal) on the Janka hardness scale, and newer manufacturing methods like strand woven flooring can score upwards of 4,000.
-These impressive numbers indicate that strand woven bamboo is several times harder than oak, maple and Brazilian cherry.
-Bamboo comes in a variety of styles and construction that are comparable to hardwood.
+The hardness of bamboo planks can start at 1,500 (carbonized horizontal) on the Janka hardness scale, and newer manufacturing methods like strand woven bamboo flooring can score upwards of 4,000.
+These impressive numbers indicate that strand woven bamboo is several times harder than oak, maple, and Brazilian cherry.
+Bamboo comes in a and construction that are comparable to hardwood.

 Bamboo planks are composed of strands of raw material that are weaved together and then pressed.
 The strips are first boiled to remove any starch or sugars, then dried and planed.
 Natural bamboo is a very light color similar to blonde.
-Should a darker color be desired, the bamboo may go through a carbonizing process where the bamboo strips are steamed under controlled pressure and heat, which creates a rich brown color.
-Bamboo can also be stained in many different colors.
-There are many types of surface treatments available for bamboo flooring as well.
+It also goes through a carbonizing process where the bamboo strips are steamed under controlled pressure and heat, which creates a rich brown color.
+Bamboo can also be stained in many different colors, and it comes in many hand-scraped and distressed styles.

-Like engineered hardwood floors, bamboo can also be installed using either a glue-down method, nail down or floating method, but care should be taken only to use engineered bamboo flooring in a floating installation as some brands have a nasty reputation for having shrinkage problems – especially with certain brands (do your research and choose a quality brand, you’ll love these floors.
+Like engineered hardwood floors, they can also be installed using either a glue-down method, nail down, or floating method.
+Still, care should be taken only to use engineered bamboo flooring in a floating installation as some brands have a nasty reputation for having shrinkage problems – but if you do your research and choose a quality brand, you’ll love these floors.

 Bamboo is very versatile and comes in a wide variety of stains and styles.

 They are the most environmentally friendly floors on the market today because bamboo has a quick regenerative rate.
-Bamboo can typical renew itself in as little as 5 – 7 years.
-Compare that to hardwoods which can take as long as 30+ years to grow.
+Bamboo can typically renew itself in as little as 5 – 7 years.
+Compare that to hardwoods, which can take as long as 30+ years to grow.

-As we mentioned earlier, bamboo is very moisture and insect resistant and because of this makes an excellent choice for high traffic areas such as kitchens, powder rooms, laundry rooms, and entryways, as well as for people who suffer from allergies.
+Bamboo makes an excellent choice for high traffic areas such as kitchens, powder rooms, laundry rooms, entryways, and people who suffer from allergies.

 Like engineered and solid hardwoods, bamboo manufacturers should be researched before making a buying decision as there are many inferior bamboo products on the market.
 Some brands shrink a lot more than others, and a simple web search on the brand name and “shrinkage” or “complaints” will turn up good information.
-Also, although bamboo is a very green choice for your home, all bamboo flooring comes from China, where there are no government standards or regulations concerning environmentally-friendly practices, so researching the importer for negative reviews is of utmost importance.
+Although bamboo is a very green choice for your home, all bamboo flooring comes from China.
+There are no government standards or regulations concerning environmentally-friendly practices, so researching the importer for negative reviews is of utmost importance.

-So is there a clear winner in the bamboo flooring vs. hardwood engineered flooring challenge?
-Both are more affordable than traditional hardwood floors, both are durable and stand up against moisture, and both can be installed in a variety of ways and by the homeowner.
-Where we feel bamboo is the stronger contender is by its superior Janka hardness ranking, exotic beauty, and its unparalleled sustainability as a flooring source.
+So, is there a clear winner in the bamboo flooring vs. hardwood engineered flooring challenge?
+Both are more affordable than traditional hardwood floors, both are durable and stand up against moisture, and both can be installed in various ways and by the homeowner.
+We feel bamboo is the stronger contender because of its superior Janka hardness ranking, exotic beauty, and unparalleled sustainability as a flooring source.
 Now that you know the differences between hardwood and bamboo flooring, you’re equipped to make the decision that’s best for your home.